SIT30616 Certificate III in Hospitality

 It is a great qualification that provides you with the opportunity to specialise in areas like accommodation service, food and beverage, and even gaming.

 If you want to find out how a SIT30616 Certificate III in Hospitality can launch your hospitality career, simply fill out our enquiry form and one of our qualified support team will be in touch to discuss your study pathway with you.

 WHAT IS “CERTIFICATE 3 GUARANTEE”?

-Funded by the Queensland Government Department of Education and Training, the Certificate 3 Guarantee supports eligible individuals to complete their first post-school Certificate III qualification to improve their opportunity to transition into employment, re-enter the workforce or advance their career.
+Funded by the Queensland Department of Employment, Small Business and Training, the Certificate 3 Guarantee supports eligible individuals to complete their first post-school Certificate III qualification to improve their opportunity to transition into employment, re-enter the workforce or advance their career.

 It also supports school students to access training and Queensland’s Year 12 graduates to transition to employment by providing fee-free training in high priority qualifications.

-To view the Queensland Department of Education and Training Certificate 3 Guarantee Program Fact Sheet, please click here.
+To view the Queensland Department of Employment, Small Business and Training Certificate 3 Guarantee Program Fact Sheet, please click here.

 As a condition of your enrolment, you will be required to complete a student training and employment survey within three months of completing or discontinuing your training.